Most people have heard of the Botox brand and ask for it by name, but there are many other botulinum toxin brands available and used in the UK.

 All products are have thoroughly researched.
 However, there are differences between them.

 Before even looking at the products, remember that the ‘units’ are not equivalent.

-The Botox molecule is called onabotulinumtoxinA.
+The Botox molecule is onabotulinumtoxinA.

 Speed of onset:

-Clients will report that they experience a rather more sudden and earlier onset with Azzalure than with either Bocuoture or Botox.
+Clients will report that they experience a more sudden, earlier onset with Azzalure than with either BOCOUTURE or Botox.